Things there are no solution to: Inflation, bureaucracy & dandruff.

 - Itching of the affected areas

-What Are the Causes of Seborrheic Dermatitis?
+What Are the Causes of SD?

 - Overactive sebaceous glands: Seborrheic dermatitis is exacerbated during puberty.